c4realm/arcade-backend/README.md

 Arcade is a learning management platform built with Django that allows users to browse courses and administrators to manage educational content through a secure admin interface.
 The goal of Arcade is to provide a simple, extensible foundation for an online learning platform.

-## Project Status
-This repository contains the initial planning and backend setup for the Arcade capstone project.

 ## Features (Planned)
 - User authentication
 - Course creation and approval